Manisha-Rana12/FlipkartAutomationFramework/README.md

      - Verify that the first product's price is the minimum among all displayed prices

      **Status:** PASS

+     - Test Case 3: Add Products to Wishlist from Search Results Pages
+       <br><br>
+   **Description:**  To verifies that the user can iterate through the first 5 product pages on the search results for
+                       "Men's Watches" and add each product to the wishlist.

+       **Steps:**
+     - Enter "Men's Watches" in the search bar
+     - Click on the search button or press Enter
+     - Add the product to wishlist
+     - Navigate to the next 5 pages and add one product to wishlist

+     **Status:** PASS

   ## Project structure:
   - page object
   - stepDefinition